gSchool/ada-CS-Fundamentals-Internship/04-Stacks-And-Queues/01-stacks-and-queues.md

         return self.store.length() == 0
 ```

-You could later change the implementation of Stack to use an Array, but the users of the class would not need to change anything of their code.
-This is because the implementation is hidden behind a public interface.
+You could later change the implementation of Stack to use an Array, and the users of the class would not need to change anything of their code.
+This is because the implementation is _hidden_ behind a public interface.
 The top of the stack would reference the last element in the array.

 **Stack ADT**
 ![Stack ADT](images/stackADT.png)